 - Fire and Rescue authorities can enforce these regulations in the light of non-compliance by the Responsible Person for fire safety in a building.

 The Building Safety Act

 The Fire Safety Act 2021 will align with the new Building Safety Bill.
 The latter is expected to receive Royal Assent and not come into force until 2023 at the earliest.

-The Building Safety Act is expected to introduce the need for a Building Safety Regulator in the government’s Health and Safety Executive (HSE).
-This, in turn, is expected to highlight the need for more qualified surveyors to be available to conduct fire safety surveys.
+The Building Safety Act is expected to introduce amongst other things the concept of a Building Safety Regulator, this, in turn, is expected to highlight the need for more qualified surveyors to be available to conduct fire safety surveys.
 They are expected to be backed up financially by a government indemnity insurance scheme – the introduction of which was announced earlier this year, in February.

 Get In Touch

 If you’d like help in ensuring you are up-to-date with the new changes in fire safety regulations then contact us today for advice and to book an assessment and/or training.